 Deciding Where to Eat

 In my opinion, if you’re traveling for the first time with no help or guidance and you don’t speak Japanese, you should probably go to the easiest places.
 These would be the konbini (which are convenience stores).
 Here you’ll find all sorts of food ready to take with you and at the lowest price.

 Shopping malls also have lots of different food, and they usually speak a little English so you shouldn’t have problems there.

 Japan is well-known for its vending machines everywhere so you can probably get something in your stomach when everything else fails. 🙂

 Most restaurants have menus with pictures, so even if you don’t speak Japanese, you can point to the picture to order.
 Also, they usually have sample dishes made of plastic which look just like the real dish, so you can point to them as well.

-In general, you won’t have problems to eat in Japan, specially in big cities or tourist places.
-If you want to have a glimpse of what awaits you in Japan, just watch the video below that explains it to you in a funny way. 😉
+In general, you won’t have problems to eat in Japan, especially in big cities or tourist places.
+If you want to have a glimpse of what awaits you in Japan, just watch the video below that explains it in a funny way. 😉

 And that’s it, you manage to get to the end of this easy guide on how to travel in Japan without speaking Japanese.
 I hope you learned some useful information and that you can apply it to your next travel.